:

 What is SOC 1 Audit?

-Type II – this report covers a period of time (typically 12 months), includes a description of the service organization’s system, and tests the design and operating effectiveness of the controls.
+Type II-This report covers a defined period (typically 6 to 12 months) and evaluates both the design and operating effectiveness of controls.

 What is SOC 2 Audit?

-2).Availability – information and systems are available for operation and use as committed or agreed.
+• Availability: Systems are available for operation as agreed.

 What is SOC 3 Audit?